-Of late, I’ve been thinking about goals, targets and yes, deadlines because of the push to complete my latest book.
+Of late, I’ve been thinking about goals, targets and yes, deadlines and mind games because of the push to complete my latest book.
 Mostly because those who know I write are asking, ‘When will you finish the next book?’

 Simple question, right?